-Gregory Townsend, MD, Associate Dean for Diversity
+Gregory Townsend, MD, Associate Dean for Diversity and Inclusion

 Gregory Townsend, MD

-Greg Townsend was appointed Associate Dean for Diversity and Medical Education at the School of Medicine in 2014.
+Greg Townsend was appointed Associate Dean for Diversity and Inclusion at the School of Medicine in 2014.
 He shares general responsibility for promoting the educational mission of the School and provides leadership, information, and counsel to students, faculty, and staff to facilitate a positive experience for all as part of a diverse community.
 He leads the School of Medicine’s Diversity Consortium, and is a member of its Admissions Committee and Diversity Steering Committee.
 He also sits on the University-wide Diversity Council.